Learn how to make homemade soda pop here, but first: why would you want to make your own kefir soda pop?

 - The first thing you’ll need to do is get some kefir grains.
 Click here to buy water kefir grains online.
 Or maybe a friend has some to share.

 - If you want it to come out a little fizzy, which is how we like it, you’ll need to bottle it.
 You can find some bottles at a local beer making store or click here to get flip-top/Grolsch-style bottles online – perfect for bottling water kefir (soda) and kombucha.
 I don’t have that style so I use this bottle capper, but the flip tops would be handy.

 - Once you get your kefir grains, follow the directions for rehydrating, then strain the grains (in a non-metal strainer) and use them to make kefir water (kefir soda)…

 - To make kefir water: Dissolve 1/2 c. sugar in a little bit of very hot filtered water.
 (I’ve used organic sugar and organic palm or coconut sugar, but will stick with palm or coconut sugar from now on because I read that the less refined the sugar, the better the carbonation.)
 Add cool filtered water up to 2 quarts (1/2 of a 1 gallon jar).
 This will cool down your water to room temp – hot water will kill the grains.
-Add kefir grains, stir, and rubber band a cheesecloth over the top.
-Let sit on the counter for 24 hours to ferment (48 hours will result in less sugar).
+Add your kefir grains, stir with a wooden spoon, and rubber band a coffee filter or a tea towel or thin dish towel over the top.
+Let sit on the counter for 24 hours to ferment (48 hours will result in less sugar and a more fermented beverage).
 Make sure it’s away from any other ferments/cultures you may have going so they don’t mess each other up.

-- If I’m not ready to bottle the soda pop, I keep it covered and put the whole thing in the extra fridge until I’m ready (days or weeks) – this stops the fermentation.
+- If you’re not ready to bottle the soda pop, keep it covered and put the whole thing in the extra fridge until you’re ready – this stops the fermentation.

 - When ready to bottle, assemble your supplies: